oscarryz/yzc/issues.md

 Is not needed

-## Uncomment the dictionary test

-It was commited by accident

 ## Add Dict type to the struct

 Just like ArrayList has a type, Dict should have a type, it currently uses `[]` as value.